 Operations & Training Coordinator

 Ashley Caldwell is a native Memphian, who first came to the Mid-South Peace & Justice Center as an intern in the summer of 2014 while studying Political Science at the University of Memphis.
 She interned in the program area centered around Criminal Justice Reform, working on the Memphis United campaign to reinstate and restructure the Civilian Law Enforcement Review Board.
 Shortly after, she went on to study abroad with CEA for the Fall semester of 2014 in Paris, France.
 While abroad she received a certification in Career Development, held an externship with an International Attorney at the Commission Nationale Consultative Des Droites De L’Hommes (a humanitarian organization created and overseen by the United Nations), and was a speaker at the CEA Reflections Abroad International Conference.
 Upon her return to the United States, Ashley resumed her internship at the Mid-South Peace & Justice Center, working on the final stages of the campaign to amend the ordinance for the Civilian Law Enforcement Review Board.
 In 2015, she graduated from the University of Memphis with a Bachelor of Arts in Political Science and a minor in French.
 Ashley joined the staff of the Mid-South Peace & Justice Center in 2016 as the Operations and Training Coordinator.

 Americorps VISTA, StreetWise Ink

-Julia is our new Americorps VISTA who will be working with the HOPE STREETWISE INK WORKER’S CO’OP.
-Julia has been a tireless volunteer with Homeless Organizing for Power and Equality for a number of years and was an active leader in the Hope Women’s Caucus, Washington Bottoms Park project and as a volunteer, did some of the earliest research for Memphis United‘s CLERB campaign.
+Julia first came to the Mid-South Peace & Justice Center through the Americorps VISTA program, working with the HOPE STREETWISE INK WORKER’S CO’OP.
+Julia was a tireless volunteer with Homeless Organizing for Power and Equality for a number of years and was an active leader in the Hope Women’s Caucus, Washington Bottoms Park project.
+As a volunteer, she also did some of the earliest research for Memphis United‘s CLERB campaign.
 As a VISTA, Julia will be working with the HOPE members to finalize a business plan and begin to upscale the operations of launching their own sustainable cooperative business with the creation and production of silk screened T-shirts.
+In the summer of 2017, Julia officially joined the staff of the Mid-South Peace & Justice Center still working with the Streetwise Ink project area.

 Meredith Pace, Chair